3 Practical Ways to Improve Your Leadership Inputs

 2. What you attempt.

-• Doing more of what you already did, or
+- Doing more of what you were already doing, or

 This might sound odd, but one of the best ways to grow as a leader is to grow in a new and unrelated area of life.
 This is important because we all have some leadership insecurity.
 Something that makes us think, “I’m not very good at this.”